cosmos/governance/proposals/2021-05-gravity-bridge-deployment/README.md

 Cosmos Hub validators will run three key software components of the Gravity bridge:

-- The Gravity bridge module, integrated into gaiad (the main Cosmos binary)
+- The Gravity bridge module, integrated into gaiad (the binary that runs the Cosmos Hub)
 - The Gravity bridge Orchestrator
 - A Geth light client or any Ethereum full node implementing the JSON-rpc standard

 ### Cosmos to Ethereum:

-To send transactions from Cosmos to Ethereum, the Gravity Bridge module first packages the transaction data, and makes it available on an endpoint.
-The Orchestrator then signs this data with the validator’s Ethereum key, and submits it as a message.
-These signatures will then be assembled and submitted to the Ethereum chain by relayers.
+To send transactions from Cosmos to Ethereum, the Gravity Bridge module of a validator's Gaia instance first packages the transaction data, and makes it available on an endpoint.
+The Orchestrator then signs this data with the validator’s Ethereum key, and submits it as a message to the Ethereum network.
+The Ethereum signature of each Cosmos validator needs to be assembled and submitted to the Ethereum chain by relayers.

-Validators may be slashed if they fail to submit Ethereum signatures within 6000 blocks (about eight hours) of their creation.
+Validators may be slashed if they fail to submit Ethereum signatures within 6000 Cosmos Hub blocks (about eight hours) of their creation.

 Validators may also be slashed if they sign a message with their Ethereum key that was not created by the Gravity bridge module.